Gloria Duffy: Board service, board leadership, professional committees, advisory boards

-−She served as Board President of the Guadalupe River Park Conservancy.
+−She was Board President of the Guadalupe River Park Conservancy.

-−She served for 10 years as Chair of the Board of CRDF Global.
+−She was for 10 years as Chair of the Board of CRDF Global.

 −Duffy was for seven years a board director and treasurer of the Compton Foundation, funding on environmental, population and peace issues, where she stewarded the management of $120 million in assets.

 She is an advisory board member for:

 −Miracle Messages, which helps volunteers use videos and social media to reunite those experiencing homelessness with their family members and friends, provides them with basic monthly income and connects them with housed neighbors in the community.

 −Voice of the People, a Washington, D.C., polling and public engagement organization.